Antoine Lejoly

-Antoine Lejoly (born 26 March 1998) is a Belgian professional footballer who plays as a goalkeeper for Dutch club ADO Den Haag.
+Antoine Lejoly (born 26 March 1998) is a Belgian professional footballer who plays as a goalkeeper for Challenger Pro League club Eupen.

 Professional career

 A youth product of Standard Liège, Lejoly signed with Beerschot on 28 May 2018.
-Lejoly made his professional debut with Beerschot in a Europa League Playoff 3-2 over Westerlo on 4 May 2019.
+Lejoly made his professional debut with Beerschot in a 3–2 Europa League play-off win over Westerlo on 4 May 2019.

 On 3 August 2022, Lejoly signed a three-year contract with RFC Liège.

 On 22 August 2025, Lejoly signed a one-year contract with ADO Den Haag, with the option of a one-season extension.

+On 17 July 2026, Lejoly returned to Belgium and signed with Eupen.